 Imagine that armed Soviet power had taken control of a European city.
 The thunder of the guns has quieted, the peace negotiations are over.
 What happens?
 The Bolshevist agents who want to establish their power need allies.
 Therefore, they open the doors of prisons and jails.
 The prison guards and police are murdered, and the masses of criminals, led by Bolshevist agents, terrorize the peaceful population.
 Whomever is on the streets runs the risk of being kidnapped, murdered, or in the best case only robbed.
 Wild hordes break into homes, kill the inhabitants, and steal and plunder as they wish.
 No one dares to walk the streets.
 Shops are closed, electricity and gas no longer function normally, public transportation has ceased operating, the former order has been replaced by total chaos.
 That is how things were everywhere Bolshevism came to power: In all of Russia, in Spain, in the Bolshevist-occupied areas of Rumania, in the Baltic states, and in the parts of Finland that fell victim of the Bolshevist invasion.

 The initial chaos is followed by the next step.
-Jews bearing identity cards of the Bolshevist rulers, and accompanied by heavily armed GPU agents, appear in all factories, plants, companies, even in the smallest craftsman’s shop.
+Jews bearing identity cards of the Bolshevist rulers and accompanied by heavily armed GPU agents appear in all factories, plants, companies, even in the smallest craftsman’s shop.
 They take over the concern, terrorize the workers and employees, and force them into slave labor.
 The former owners, even the proprietors of the smallest shops, lose their firms, are arrested.
-They are lucky if they are eventually released, and can beg for their living.
-Most of the time, they vanish forever into prisons and forced labor camps or are liquidated.
+They are lucky if they are eventually released to beg for their living.
+Most of the time they vanish forever into prisons and forced labor camps or are liquidated.
 Their relatives never learn what happens to them.
 The smallest independent craftsman, the owner of the tiniest shop, are seen as “exploiters” and “capitalists.”
 They are robbed of their possessions and destroyed.
 All important economic positions are soon held by Jews.

 This is no fantasy.
 That is exactly how Bolshevism begins its rule.
 That is how it always was, and how it always will be, when Bolshevism comes to power.